PdxCodeGuild/advjs-curriculum/week-9-11/week-9-11-overview.md

 ### Intro to Scrum and Agile

 Early on this week there will be a lecture on Scrum, Agile, and workflow methodologies.
+[Link to slides here](https://docs.google.com/presentation/d/1PTsVK6mFDWiOsRlo8DDm-mUMlqTDkExH3YGMnCjKodI/edit?usp=sharing).

 * Decide how to break the team into roles
   * 1 Product owner